ThreatConnect-Inc/threatconnect-developer-docs/docs/python/groups/filters.rst

     groups = tc.groups()

     owner = 'Example Community'

     filter1 = groups.add_filter()
-    # only retrieve groups from the given owner
+    # only retrieve Groups from the given owner
     filter1.add_owner(owner)

     # get a datestamp for the past week
     today = datetime.datetime.today()
     delta = datetime.timedelta(days = 7)
-    datestamp = (today - delta).isoformat() + "Z"
+    datestamp = (today - delta).isoformat() + 'Z'

-    # add a filter to see all groups with a date added datestamp greater than (thus, more recent) than the datestamp
+    # add a filter to see all Groups with a date added datestamp greater than (thus, more recent) than the datestamp
     filter1.add_pf_date_added(datestamp, FilterOperator.GE)

     try: